tresinformal/drakkar/README.md

 ## I am a newbie developer.
 What must I do?

 Welcome to the team!
-Here is a more-or-less-chronological (i.e. if you get stuck, start working on the next one) list what to do:
+Here is a more-or-less-chronological (i.e. if you get stuck, start working on the next one) list of what to do:

  * [Become a tresinformal team member](https://github.com/tresinformal/game/issues/1)
  * [Install Qt Creator and SFML](https://github.com/tresinformal/game/issues/16)